Alternative Methods of Instruction for Inclement Weather Days

 Click here for PreK-8 assignments.
 High School assignments were sent home by teachers.

-- AMI lessons will be provided by teachers in early January and posted to websites.
+- AMI lessons will be provided by teachers in October and early January and posted to websites (this site K-8 and teacher sites 9-12).

 - AMI study, research, and investigation (SRI) charts will include up to five optional lessons to complete instead of school attendance.